agude/agude.github.io/_drafts/2020-02-10-my_sons_language_development_comparison.md

 development.[^1][^2] They learn their first 50 known words more slowly, but catch up to their older siblings quickly, learning their first 100 words at about the same age.
-The advantage is small though; the average difference between time to first 50 words between the first and second child is only 1 month.
+The advantage is small though; the average difference in time to first 50 words between the first and second child is only 1 month.

 Theo and Cory do not follow this trend.
 Cory was 3 to 4 months faster then